 We depend on our channel partners, including our implementation partners, systems integrators, managed services providers and sales partners in order to grow our business.
 Our sales efforts have focused on large enterprise customers and there are a limited number of partners with the capacity to provide these customers an effective level of services.
 In order to continue our revenue growth, we need to recruit these partners and these partners need to devote substantial resources to our solutions.
 Accordingly, we need to build services, implement partner programs, and provide training and other resources to recruit, retain and enable these partners.
 Our agreements with partners are typically non-exclusive and do not prohibit them from working with our competitors or from offering competing solutions.
 Our competitors may be effective in providing incentives to our partners to favor their solutions or otherwise disrupt the relationships we have with our partners.
-In addition, global economic conditions could harm the businesses of our partners, and it is possible that they may not be able to devote the additional resources we expect to the relationship.
+In addition, global economic conditions could harm the businesses of our partners, and it is possible that they may not be able to devote the additional resources to the relationship that we expect.
 If we are unsuccessful in establishing or maintaining our relationships with our channel partners, our ability to compete in the marketplace or to grow our revenues could be impaired and our operating results would suffer.
 To compete in the markets for our newly introduced products in the markets for IT operations management, customer service, security incident management and use of our platform for service management outside of enterprise IT, we may need to establish relationships with additional sales and implementation partners.
 Further, reliance on third parties exposes us to risk of poor performance and failed customer expectations.
-If our channel partners do not effectively provide services or support to the satisfaction of our end-customers, we may incur additional costs to address the situation, the profitability of that work might be impaired, and the cust
+If our channel partners do not effectively provide services or support to the satisfaction could damage our reputation or ability to obtain additional revenues from that customer or prospective customers.